xinyee20/tp/docs/DeveloperGuide.md

 #### **3.5.2 Responsibilities**

-The Storage component,
+The `Storage` component,

-* Can save the UserPref object in a JSON format.
+* Can save the `UserPref` object in a JSON format.
-* Can parse a json file in the correct format to get the UserPref object.
+* Can parse a JSON file in the correct format to get the `UserPref` object.
 * Can save the Serenity data in a JSON format.
-* Can parse a json file in the correct format to get Serenity data.
+* Can parse a JSON file in the correct format to get **Serenity** data.

 ### **3.6 Common Classes**